 A one-time enrollment deposit of \$200 is required of all students.
 The deposit allows students to register for each succeeding semester, provided all financial obligations have been met.

-Enrollment deposits are not required of students admitted on a special basis, including but not limited to: postsecondary enrollment options program students, interim exchange students, summer school students, consortium visitors, or adult special students registered in a teacher licensure program.
+Enrollment deposits are not required of students admitted on a special basis, including but not limited to: Postsecondary Enrollment Options (PSEO) program students, interim exchange students, summer school students, consortium visitors, or adult special students registered in a teacher licensure program.